howaeri/cortex-loop/README.md

 cortex check --root .
 ```

+---

 ## Contributing

-Small, test-backed PRs are preferred.
+Cortex welcomes contributors.
+Small, test-backed PRs are the way in.

 Every behavioral claim should include evidence under `docs/evidence/`.
+If you say it works, show that it works.
+That's the standard.

+Check `todos.md` for the active backlog and `MISSION.md` for the bigger picture.
+There's a lot of room to make an impact here.

+---

-## Notifications
+## A Note on Notifications

-To avoid inbox noise:
-- This repo does not run Dependabot version-update PR automation.
-- Set GitHub watch mode to **Releases only**.
+This repo doesn't run Dependabot version-update PR automation — your inbox stays clean.
+Set GitHub watch mode to **Releases only** for updates without noise.